Stefanpu13/Simple-Setups/minimal webpack for FE with HMR/README.md

-# Minimal webpack dev config
+# Minimal webpack dev config with HMR

 ## Steps (if first time install and no packages.json present)
 * **npm init**